Malala Yousafzai: As a BBC blogger

-From left to right: Martin Luther King Jr., Nelson Mandela and Muhammad Ali Jinnah have influenced Yousafzai.
+From left to right: Martin Luther King Jr., Nelson Mandela, and Muhammad Ali Jinnah have influenced Yousafzai.

 In late 2008, Aamer Ahmed Khan of the BBC Urdu website and his colleagues came up with a novel way of covering the Pakistani Taliban's growing influence in Swat.
 They decided to ask a schoolgirl to blog anonymously about her life there.
 Their correspondent in Peshawar, Abdul Hai Kakar, had been in touch with a local school teacher, Ziauddin Yousafzai, but could not find any students willing to report, as their families considered it too dangerous.
 Finally, Yousafzai suggested his own daughter, 11-year-old Malala.
 At the time, Pakistani Taliban militants led by Maulana Fazlullah were taking over the Swat Valley, banning television, music, girls' education, and women from going shopping.
 Bodies of beheaded policemen were being displayed in town squares.
 At first, a girl named Aisha from her father's school agreed to write a diary, but her parents stopped her from doing it because they feared Taliban reprisals.
 The only alternative was Yousafzai, who was four years younger and in seventh grade at the time.
 "We had been covering the violence and politics in Swat in detail but we didn't know much about how ordinary people lived under the Taliban", said Mirza Waheed, former editor of BBC Urdu.
 Because they were concerned for Yousafzai's safety, the BBC editors insisted she use a pseudonym.
 Her blog was published under the byline "Gul Makai" ("cornflower" in Pashto), a name taken from a character in a Pashtun folktale.

 On 3 January 2009, her first entry was posted to the BBC Urdu blog.
 She hand-wrote notes and passed them to a reporter who scanned and e-mailed them.
-The blog recorded Yousafzai's thoughts during the First Battle of Swat, as military operations took place, fewer girls show up to school, and finally, her school shut down.
-That day she wrote:
+The blog recorded Yousafzai's thoughts during the First Battle of Swat, as military operations took place, fewer girls would show up to school, and finally, her school shut down.
+That day, she wrote:

 I had a terrible dream yesterday with military helicopters and the Taliban.
 I have had such dreams since the launch of the military operation in Swat.
 My mother made me breakfast and I went off to school.
 I was afraid going to school because the Taliban had issued an edict banning all girls from attending schools.
 Only 11 out of 27 pupils attended the class because the number decreased because of the Pakistani Taliban's edict.
 My three friends have shifted to Peshawar, Lahore and Rawalpindi with their families after this edict.

 In Swat, the Pakistani Taliban had set an edict that no girls could attend school after 15 January 2009.
 They had already blown up more than 100 girls' schools.
 The night before the ban took effect was filled with the noise of artillery fire, waking Yousafzai several times.
 The following day, she also read for the first time excerpts from her blog that were published in a local newspaper.